-Just as traders may view a drop to a previous low as an opportunity to buy, they will also be watching closely if a forex market approaches a previous peak: a level where the market turned and headed back down.
-If a market is going up but then stalls and turns back, the overall view is likely to be that the price is getting too expensive.
-The trading approach here is like a mirror image of the bounce strategy.
-We are looking for the forex pair to run out of steam near that previous high and then sell short to try and profit from a slide in price.
+Similar to analysing support levels, forex traders also analyse resistance levels.
+The resistance level is a point where the market turned from its previous peak and headed back down.
+If a market is appreciating but then suddenly falls, the overall view is likely to be that the price is getting too expensive.
+This forex trading strategy mirrors the bounce strategy.
+We are looking for the forex pair to ‘run out of steam’ near that previous high and then go short and sell to try and profit from a slide in price.

-The example below shows how a high from the previous day in the AUD/USD currency pair ended up being the place where the market twice ran out of steam the following morning.
+The forex strategy example below shows how a high from the previous day in the AUD/USD currency pair ended up being the place where the market twice ran out of steam the following morning.